Jun 2026

 Who approves the copy?

-Is strategy included or just writing?
+Is strategy included or only writing?

 Copywriting is not just “writing with personality.”